fayizshaffaq/.git_dotfiles_dir/Documents/pensive/Windows/LM Studio Server.md

 and make sure to turn on the api developer in lmstudio

-make sure to toggle on `CORS` as well. every thing turned on.
+make sure to toggle on `CORS` as well.
+Every thing turned on.

 the following is just a screen text ocr grab, dont' pay too much mind to it.